-New fully functional wet laboratories, each approximately 450 square feet in size, are key features of the new NRI and ETP buildings.
-The NRI laboratory is designed to support a broad range of sample processing, preparation, and analytical activities while the ETP laboratory serves primarily a teaching laboratory, but can accommodate research uses also.
-The NRI research laboratory is available for use by licensed researchers throughout the year, while the ETP lab is available only from May until September.
+Fully functional wet laboratories, each approximately 450 square feet in size, are key features of the NRI and Environmental Technology Program (ETP) facilities in Iqaluit.
+The NRI laboratory is designed to support a broad range of sample processing, preparation, and analytical activities while the ETP laboratory serves primarily a teaching laboratory, but can also accommodate diverse research uses.
+The NRI and ETP laboratories are available for use by NAC students, staff, and faculty, and by licensed researchers for teaching and research activities.

-Some of the key features of both laboratories:
+Some of the key features of the laboratories:

 - hazardous chemical storage cabinets

 - pot sinks (2) and full sinks (2)